Guidance

 4. Business and human rights

-The UK Government is clear in its opposition to the coup and is pushing for the restoration of democracy, the protection of rights and freedoms and unobstructed humanitarian access.
+The UK government is clear in its opposition to the coup and is pushing for the restoration of democracy, the protection of rights and freedoms and unobstructed humanitarian access.

 We recommend that gem importers conduct thorough supply chain due diligence to ensure that they are not supporting the military or its associated businesses, even if their supply chain seems to be outside of Myanmar.
 Ruby, jade and pearl exports are known to be heavily controlled and associated with the military and may enter into the UK market through other countries.

-The UK Government has undertaken an extensive consultation with civil society and UK businesses trading with Myanmar and has determined the following issues are of most concern to UK businesses.
+The UK government has undertaken an extensive consultation with civil society and UK businesses trading with Myanmar and has determined the following issues are of most concern to UK businesses.

 Continuing business operations in Myanmar

-In line with the UK Government’s objective to protect the most vulnerable and to encourage market diversification, we advise that UK businesses currently operating in Myanmar may continue to do so while the political, economic and societal environment allows and that businesses should comply with standards of responsible business conduct, including respecting human rights.
-They will also need to ensure they are taking account of FCDO Travel Advice.
-The UK Government is clear that UK businesses must fully comply with relevant sanctions and not enter relationships that benefit the military regime.
+In line with the UK government’s objective to protect the most vulnerable and to encourage market diversification, we advise that UK businesses operating in Myanmar may continue to do so while the political, economic and societal environment allows and that businesses should comply with standards of responsible business conduct, including respecting human rights.

 Responding to workforce concerns and human rights violations and abuses

-The UK Government is seriously concerned about the increasing human rights violations being observed in Myanmar.
+The UK government is seriously concerned about the increasing human rights violations being observed in Myanmar.
 Businesses should work closely with their suppliers and partners to ensure that the safety, security and wellbeing of their workforce is a primary concern and that employers are respectful of individual rights, including the right to protest.
-We encourage businesses to retain workers undertaking lawful and peaceful protest wherever possible and to remain compliant with their terms of employment, including not to dismiss workers for taking part in peaceful protest.
-For more information on the human rights situation please consult the UK’s Annual Human Rights and Democracy Report.

-The UK has ratified all eight of the fundamental International Labour Organisation (ILO) conventions, including CO87 (Freedom of Association and Protection of the Right to Organise) and CO98 (Right to Organise and Collective Bargaining) and we expect businesses to ensure they and their suppliers and partners are compliant with these conventions.
-The OECD and International Labour Organisation have issued guidelines for multinational enterprises on responsible business conduct including regarding these conventions.
-More information and advice on the OECD guidelines can be sought from the UK National Contact Point.
+The UK has ratified all 8 of the fundamental ILO conventions, including CO87 (Freedom of Association and Protection of the Right to Organise) and CO98 (Right to Organise and Collective Bargaining) and we expect businesses to ensure they and their suppliers and partners are compliant with these conventions.

-The Independent Investigative Mechanism for Myanmar (IIMM) is collecting evidence of the most serious international crimes and violations of international law committed in Myanmar since 2011, this includes violations since the 1 February 2021.
+The Independent Investigative Mechanism for Myanmar (IIMM) is collecting evidence of the most serious international crimes and violations of international law committed in Myanmar since 2011, this includes violations since 1 February 2021.
 We encourage businesses to report any observed human rights violations or abuses to the IIMM.

 Remaining compliant with sanctions for the transit of goods